EvilErick16/Sample-Database-App/README.md

 # Sample-Database-App

-## Android Studio app that implements simple concepts of a Database
+Android app that makes use of simple database design and uses adapter views